What is Tinnitus?

 Tinnitus is strongly associated with hearing loss, and can develop gradually over time or quite suddenly.
 Repeated or prolonged exposure to loud noises can cause damage to hair cells in the inner ear and make it difficult or impossible to hear certain sound frequencies.
 As the brain tries to compensate for this hearing loss, neurons react by creating the illusion of sound to make up for those missing frequencies.
 Therefore, if hearing loss is in the high-frequency range, a person may hear a high sound such a whistle, and low-frequency hearing loss will result in a lower sound, such as a roar.
 Tinnitus may also be caused by medications that are toxic to the ear, and discontinuing the use of those medications may bring relief.
 In some cases, the cause is as simple and treatable as an earwax build-up, which can cause vibrations and pressure in the inner ear.

-How do I relive my tinnitus?
+How do I relieve my tinnitus?

 To learn more about Tinnitus, please schedule a free hearing evaluation with My Hearing Centers.
 We will help determine your level of Tinnitus and give you the best option for treatment and relief.
 Feel free to contact us or find a hearing center near you.